IUPUI graduate processes are guided by clear policies to ensure quality, consistency, and efficiency among graduate programs.

 For further information about either of these requirements, call (317) 278-2071.

-This information must be postmarked within 48 hours of submitting your online application.
+This information must be uploaded to the online application (Grad eApp) or be postmarked within 48 hours of submitting your online application.

 English for Academic Purposes (EAP) Policy

-International students at IUPUI may be required to undergo on-site testing for English language skills, as well as supply TOEFL or IELTS scores.
+Most graduate students who are non-native speakers of English at IUPUI are required to undergo on-site testing for English language skills, as well as supply TOEFL or IELTS scores.
 Download the complete policy »

 Grading Policy at IUPUI